djradon/public-notes/blogs.the-old-man-in-the-cave.2024-09-13-lets-reboot-the-semantic-web-with-role-playing.md

 It's a story about secular faith and a nice example of the [[t.story-telling.tropes.benevolent-ai]] trope.

-So in the context of this devlog, the Old Man is a metaphor for synthetic intelligence and how we can use digitized knowledge to help humanity.
+So in the context of this developer journal, the Old Man is a metaphor for synthetic intelligence and how we can use digitized information to help humanity.

 ## Making the Semantic Web Usable